top of page

 BODEGA LA VENENCIA Avenida de Miguel Cano, 15, 29602 Marbella

-The food is the typical food of an Andalusian bodeguita, where you can taste high-quality Ibeéian produce, like, Jamón de Bellota 5 Jotas, Guijuelo from Salamanca and Manchego cheese.
+The food is typical of an Andalusian bodeguita, where you can taste high-quality Iberian products, such as Jamón de Bellota 5 Jotas, Guijuelo from Salamanca, and Manchego cheese.

-As well as cochinillo (suckling pig) Rabo de Toro (oxtail) and chuletas de Cordero lechal (baby lamb chops).
+As well as cochinillo (suckling pigs), Rabo de Toro (oxtails), and chuletas de cordero lechal (baby lamb chops).

 Even in January.